This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 - directly or indirectly imposing unfair or discriminatory conditions or prices in purchase or sale of goods or services;

-- indulging in practices resulting in denial of market access; or
+- indulging in practices resulting in denial of market access; and

 - using dominance in one market to move into or protect other markets.